 When you’re home, you want a nice range of pleasant temperatures.
 It's only natural to want your thermostat lower in the summer if you're indoors to appreciate the cool air.

 But in terms of energy efficiency, the best range for the summer is usually between 78 and 80 degrees Fahrenheit.
 This way, you'll keep cool while still keeping your energy bills low.

 If you're setting the temperature for whenever you're gone, it's extremely common to move the thermostat higher than normal.

-- Seal all other leaky spots in your home: Sealing leaky spots in your home with caulk, foam sealant or weather-stripping keeps temperatures a little cooler on hot summer days.
+- Seal all other leaky spots in your home: Sealing leaky spots in your home with caulk, foam sealant or weather-stripping helps keep things cooler during those hot summer days.
 Don't forget to check for any gaps around windows, doors and even outdoor fixtures.
-Devoting time and effort to sealing leaks now can help you save a lot over time.
+Making time to seal leaks now can help you save a lot in the long run.